Detect Connected Hardware with Intune Endpoint Analytics

 You can see in the Device status view of the remediation script the result.

-• With issues = device fount
+• With issues = device found

-• Without issues = device not fount
+• Without issues = device not found

 You can get the results also via graph: